Program

 FE 9000 Independent Study 3 credits

-This course enables students to study and present individual research in a field of financial economics under the supervision of a faculty member.
+This course enables students to study and present individual research in the field of financial economics under the supervision of a faculty member.
 It aims to utilize knowledge in finance, economics, and research methodology.
-The goal of which is a written academic paper containing significant analysis and interesting results with policy implication.
+The goal is a written academic paper containing significant analysis and interesting results with policy implications.

 Thesis